victorbofill/busmall/user_stories.md

 As a market researcher, I want to see the percentages of times a product was selected out of how many times it was displayed.

 ### Stretch Goals
+As a developer, I want to move my code into an object.
 As a market researcher, I want to control the experiment by disallowing an image to show twice in a row.
 As a developer, I want to include a button that will restart the survey for the next customer.
 As a customer, I want some background music to enjoy while I am taking the survey.